 In essence what this method involves is being sat in front of your PC on a busy day of football with the Betfair In-Play coupon open in front of you, as well as the livescore goal alerts.
 You then sit and wait.
 There are many examples of in play value betting, so I can’t possibly cover them all here, but you are just looking for situations which the team stats would suggest are ‘unlikely’ events in terms of raw probabilities.

 Let’s say Manchester United are playing Accrington Stanley.
-You would expect Man U to slaughter them, but we are not interested in personal opinion, as regardless of what you might think, the STATS can sometimes throw up surprises even for someone like me who follows the teams, players etc on a regular basis.
+You would expect Man U to slaughter them, but we are not interested in personal opinion, as regardless of what you might think, the STATS can sometimes throw up surprises even for someone who follows the teams, players etc on a regular basis.

 So as you can see from that stats picture, Swansea score 1.62 goals per game on average at home and only concede 1.25 on average, yet they have already conceded nearly 3 times that many in this game.
-On the other hand, Norwich usually score a dismal 0.62 goals per game when playing away, but today they have scored 5 times as many goals before HT, which represents a VERY odd situation, and as a result the odds will have seesawed as gamblers took stock of this shock situation and pushed the odds way too far (considering the stats).
+On the other hand, Norwich usually score a dismal 0.62 goals per game when playing away, but today they have scored 5 times as many goals before HT, which represents a VERY odd situation, and as a result the odds will have seesawed as gamblers took stock of this shock situation and pushed the odds way too far in the other direction (considering the stats).
 In simple terms, the market doesn’t know what the hell to do, as this situation was completely unexpected.
 This often leads to a large overreaction (not always though) in the odds on the outcomes, and by comparing the stats/probabilities with the odds, we can see if we have a great bit of value to take advantage of, or not.

 You will also note that Swansea have only lost 1 game at home this season, and Norwich have not won a single game away this season!
 Finally, another factor supporting a trade is the scoring TIMES.
 Swansea score the great majority of their goals in the SECOND half.
 We are now at half time, so this looks like a peach of an in play value bet, and off I went to Betfair, or actually to my trading software.
 I laid Norwich at odds of 1.1 for £200.
 This means I would win £200 if Norwich did not win the game, and would lose £20 if they did.
-(0.1 x 200 = 20, the 1 part of ‘1.1’ is your stake so you ignore that when laying).
+(0.1 x 200 = 20, the 1.0 portion of ‘1.1’ is your stake so you ignore that when laying).

 You should always have a trading PLAN.
 And my plan for this trade was to exit when the odds came down to my break even, i.e. the odds at which I entered the trade 1.1.
 And as you can see below, it didn’t take long for the second goal from Swansea:

-Here is the beauty of this method.
 I could have waited for 3-3 (which did end up happening, but that would be far too greedy, we want safe low risk profits remember and I was pushing it already as many traders would have taken the £30 greened after their first reply goal).